nandini0407/BookAddict/docs/api-endpoints.md

 ### ReadStatus

 - `GET /api/read_status`
-  - if no query param is specified, it returns a list of statuses (have read, reading, will read)
+  - gets a list of statuses (have read, reading, will read)
-  - if query params are specified for a given status, then a list of books for that status will be returned for the current user
 - `POST /api/read_status`
   - accepts book_id and status as query params and adds book to the status of the current user
 - `PATCH /api/read_status`